At 12,388 feet (3,776 m) Mount Fuji, or Fuji-san, claims the prize of “tallest mountain in Japan”.

 Layering up we discover that none of us have enough clothing to keep properly warm – and so we huddle.
 Pressed together on the porch of what I will later discover is a restaurant, we close our eyes and attempt to catch some sleep as the nearby vending machines blast us with light.

-As the icy fingers hypothermia reach into my jacket, I can’t help but continue to wonder why in the hell there are vending machines up here.
+As the icy fingers of hypothermia reach into my jacket, I can’t help but continue to wonder why in the hell there are vending machines up here.